MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/system-requirement-business-central.md

 |Business Central (on-premises)|+**|+*|+*|+*|

 Legend:
-"+" integration is supported.
+* "+" integration is supported.
-"-" integration is not supported.
+* "-" integration is not supported.
-"*" item availability capability is supported.
+* "*" item availability capability is supported.
-"**" integration solution can be installed from the Dynamics NAV 2016 DVD, but the item availability feature is not supported.
+* "**" integration solution can be installed from the Dynamics NAV 2016 DVD, but viewing item availability is not supported.
-"***" item availability capability is not supported
+* "***" viewing item availability is not supported

 > [!Note]
 > AD, IFD and Claims authentication types are supported for the 2015 and 2016 on-premises versions of [!INCLUDE[crm](../developer/includes/crm_md.md)].
 OAuth and Office 365 authentication are supported for the 2015, 2015 Update 1, and 2016 Update 1 online versions of [!INCLUDE[crm](../developer/includes/crm_md.md)].
 For more details on authentication types, see [Connection strings in XRM tooling to connect to Dynamics 365](https://msdn.microsoft.com/en-us/library/mt608573.aspx).